damianhakert/damianhakert.github.io/source/handbook/support/onboarding.md

 - It is OK if you don't know something.
 You can always ask someone else
 - It is OK to say no to a customer, but try to suggest a workaround and escalate to a Senior if necessary

-## Support Level Agreements

-- Emergency tickets should be answered within 30 minutes.
-- Tickets from customers should be answered within 1 business day, preferably sooner.
-- Tickets from social channels don't have a contractually set SLA, but internally we aim for no later than next business day for tickets from Disqus and Twitter.
-Ideally all other social channels should also be answered within 48 hours.

 ## First steps when you join the team

 When you first join the team everything will be new to you.
 In order to get you started with GitLab quickly